Flaming Creatures: Filming

 Filming of Flaming Creatures took place over eight weekend afternoons in mid to late 1962.
 Many of the models from The Beautiful Book made appearances in the film.
 Smith held shoots on the roof of the Windsor Theatre, at 412 Grand Street on the Lower East Side.
 Dick Preston offered his loft above the theatre for use as a prop department and dressing room.
 Unable able to review rush prints between shoots, Smith made extensive preparations before each session.
 He filmed the scenes out of order, beginning with the closing dance sequence.
 The earthquake sequence was shot in intense summer heat, with Smith and Ronald Tavel throwing dust from ceiling plaster onto the actors.
 Francis Francine was injured after being hit by a large piece of plaster.

-Smith had observed the effects of using out-of-date film while working on Ken Jacobs' Star Spangled to Death and decided to use the technique after seeing Ron Rice's The Flower Thief.
+Smith filmed on a Bolex 16 mm camera borrowed from Preston.
+He had observed the effects of using out-of-date film while working on Ken Jacobs' Star Spangled to Death and decided to use the technique after seeing Ron Rice's The Flower Thief.
 He mixed multiple black-and-white reversal film stocks, mostly specialty or Army surplus stock stolen from the discard bins at a Camera Barn store.
 These included Kodak Plus-X, Perutz Tropical, Agfa-Ferrania, and DuPont.
 The rolls were out-of-date, giving parts of the film a foggy or high-contrast texture.